StubblyCamera52/weathercli/README.md

 Then run it using `weathertui`.

-First run will prompt you to enter your location and whether you want to use Celcius or Fahrenheit
+First run will prompt you to enter your location (in decimal coordinates) and whether you want to use Celcius or Fahrenheit

+use `weathertui -s` to change your settings again.

 You can also run by cloning the repo and running the scripts.